CesiumGS/3d-tiles/README.md

 #### Quadtrees

-A quadtree is created when each tile has four uniformly subdivided children (e.g., using the center longitude and latitude), similar to typical 2D geospatial tiling schemes.
+A quadtree is created when each tile has four uniformly subdivided children (e.g., using the center latitude and longitude), similar to typical 2D geospatial tiling schemes.
 Empty child tiles can be omitted.

 <p align="center">
   <img src="figures/quadtree.png" /><br />